WhiteMordred/olol/README.md

 ### Auto-Discovery

-OLOL includes an auto-discovery system for zero-configuration clustering:
+OllamaSync includes an auto-discovery system for zero-configuration clustering:

 - **Server Auto-Registration**: RPC servers automatically find and register with the proxy
 - **Capability Broadcasting**: Servers advertise their hardware capabilities and device types